 Today, cylindrical brush machines are some of the best-selling products this company manufactures.
 Starting with just one model, they now market several different systems that address a variety of floor care needs.
-In fact, in what is probably the most significant indication of how well this PR/communications program worked, several of the company’s competitors now also offer cylindrical brush floor machines.
+In fact, in what is probably the most significant indication of how well this inbound marketing program worked, several of the company’s competitors now also offer cylindrical brush floor machines.
 Imitation is the sincerest form of flattery, after all.

 Cleaning Without Touching